memiks/simple-bash-cms/README.md

 #### 4. Add some content

 We're ready to add some content!
-As you might have guessed, it will reside in `content` directory.
+As you might have guessed, it will reside in `input/content` directory.
 Every file you create there represents single web page of your website.
 You are allowed to create three things in this directory:

 1. `*.html` files with content in HTML.
 2. `*.md` files with content in Markdown.
 3. Directories.
 You can even nest them to better organize your files.

-For example, create file `index.html` with following content:
+For example, create file `index.html` in `input/content` directory with following content:

 ```
 <p>Hello world!</p>